 It’s recommended to select up to ten metrics, the combination of which gives a comprehensive view of your business performance, tune them according to your unique needs, and stick to them.
 Choosing your main KPIs...

 Onix recommends the following five startup growth metrics to get you started.
 MRR can be your SaaS company’s guiding star and its primary benchmark for progress.
 When it comes to measuring your business efficiency, we recommend tracking your gross margin-adjusted CAC payback.
-As for predictability, the key metrics to monitor are the customer renewal rate and the CLV-to-CAC ratio.
+As for predictability, the key metrics for startups to monitor are the customer renewal rate and the CLV-to-CAC ratio.
 Making small improvements to those numbers can dramatically improve the overall health of your business.

 Three guidelines can help you judge quickly whether your SaaS business is viable: